 Depending on what journey map you create, ensure that it covers specifics that your business needs to cover.

 For example, if you are creating a visualization that is based on the “current state”, ensure that each action, thought, and feeling the customer has as they interact with your business is matched with a step in your customer journey map.
-Once you have made your decision, add this information into your journey map to present a creative visualization.
+Once you have made your decision, add this information to your journey map to present a creative visualization.

 Time for takeoff